aiidateam/aiida-wannier90-workflows/.cla/version1/CLA.md

     INFRINGEMENT, MERCHANTABILITY, or FITNESS FOR A PARTICULAR PURPOSE.

-7. Should You wish to submit work that is not Your original creation, You may submit it to the AiiDA Team separately from any Contribution, identifying the complete details of its source and of any license or other restriction (including, but not limited to, related patents, trademarks, and license agreements) of which you are personally aware, and conspicuously marking the work as "Submitted on behalf of a third-party: [named here]".
+7. Should You wish to submit work that is not Your original creation, You may submit it to the HOLDERS separately from any Contribution, identifying the complete details of its source and of any license or other restriction (including, but not limited to, related patents, trademarks, and license agreements) of which you are personally aware, and conspicuously marking the work as "Submitted on behalf of a third-party: [named here]".

-8. You agree to notify the AiiDA Team of any facts or circumstances of which you become aware that would make these representations inaccurate in any respect.
+8. You agree to notify the HOLDERS of any facts or circumstances of which you become aware that would make these representations inaccurate in any respect.